Forget your fat phobia. Increasing your intake of healthy fats is vital to maintaining good all-round health.

 Getting the balance right

 Generally speaking, we get far too much omega-6s and not nearly enough omega-3s.
-In a healthy diet, the ratio of omega-6 to omega-3 should be 2:1.
+In a healthy diet, the ratio of omega-6 to omega-3 should be 2:1 (though the healthy range can be anywhere from 1:1 to 5:1).

 According to fats expert Udo Erasmus, including more of these healthy fats in our diet while avoiding trans fats may encourage the body to lose weight (a good way to also lose stored toxins).
 In his experience, those who take 45–70 mL of mixed omega-3 and omega-6 fatty acids (the equivalent of 3–5 American-sized tablespoons, 4–7 UK dessertspoons or 2–3 UK tablespoons) will consistently lose weight even if they don’t alter their diets.